Useful Romanian Phrases for Travel

 general

-Whether you’re greeting or meeting people, passing people in the street or at a shop, or simply trying to be polite, learning these basic Romanian phrases will ensure you are regarded as someone with manners by the locals.
+It doesn’t matter whether you’re greeting or meeting people, passing people in the street or at a shop, or simply trying to be polite.
+Learning these basic Romanian phrases will cast you in a positive light in the eyes of the locals.

 Yes / NoDa / Nu (noo)